HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - Added the **Validation Rules** section under **Schema Management** of the **Admin UI** to allow the addition of rules for validating fields using Formula Language.
 For more information, see [Change form configuration](../references/usingwebui/schemaui.md#change-form-configuration).

     - Added support for [schema backup](../topicguides/schemabackup.md).

+    - **Preview**: New options for logging in to the Admin UI

+        There are new options for logging in to the **Admin UI**.
+One new option uses Domino REST API IdP and implements the OAuth process requiring user consent to log in.
+The other new option is using an external IdP to log in to the Admin UI that uses authorization code flow with PKCE.

+        For more information on how to log in to the **Admin UI**, see [Log in options](../references/usingwebui/index.md#log-in-options).
+For more information on how to configure and use an external IdP to log in to the **Admin UI**, see [Set up Admin UI external IdP login configuration](../howto/IdP/adminuiidp.md).

     **Improvements**